seanluu/spotify-analytics-dashboard/README.md

 1. Visit the home page and click "Connect with Spotify"
 2. Authorize the application with your Spotify account
-3. Explore your top artists in a beautiful 3-column grid
+3. Explore your top artists in a 3-column grid
 4. View your favorite tracks with album artwork
 5. Analyze your music taste with interactive genre charts
 6. Switch between time ranges (4 weeks, 6 months, all time)